PrintNode/PrintNode-JS/README.md

 ## WebSocket Client

-#### Does <insert browser here> Support This?
+#### Checking Browser Support?

 Check with a call to `PrintNode.Websocket.isSupported()`.
 If not you can fallback to HTTP and/or not use IE. We hope you chose not to use IE.

 #### Making a Connection

 `PrintNode.WebSocket` is a constructor.
-Takes 3 arguments
+Takes 3 arguments.

  - `options` object, required.
 Structure. `{apiKey: 'your_api_key_here'}`
  - `authenticatedCallback` function, optional.
 Callback executed when socket is connected and the account authenticated.
  - `errorCallback` function, optional.
 Callback executed when a error occours.

-Errors come in a number of types
+Errors come in a number of types.

   - Network errors like server timeouts, unexpected disconnects.
   - Errors thrown by callbacks executed by the `WebSocket` object.